 Read an interactive and user-friendly version of this guide below.

-In 2022, according to the 2021-22 English Housing Survey, problems with damp were most prevalent in the private rented sector, with 11% of homes having reported problem in 2021, versus four per cent of social rented housing and two per cent of owner-occupied homes.
+In 2022-23, according to the 2022-23 English Housing Survey,1.0 million households (four per cent) lived in a home with damp.
+Problems with damp were most prevalent in the private rented sector, with 10% of homes having reported problems, versus seven per cent of local authority renters, four per cent of housing association renters and two per cent of owner occupiers.

-The previous English Housing Survey stated that part of the reason why such a relatively high percentage of properties in the private rented sector are affected is because they are, on average, older.
+Previous English Housing Surveys have stated that part of the reason why such a relatively high percentage of properties in the private rented sector are affected is because they are, on average, older.
 That means they’re more likely to have failing damp proof courses and damage to the fabric of the property that could lead to damp problems – particularly if landlords aren’t on top of maintenance and repairs.

 Another reason why damp, condensation and mould are common issues in rented properties, is that tenants might not ventilate their homes properly and might fail to report problems at an early stage.
 If they’re not dealt with quickly, damp and condensation can both lead to mould forming.
 And if mould is allowed to grow and spread, it can be damaging, both to your tenant’s health and the property.